 Two weeks later while still working on the job there was a fire on one of the neighbouring properties.
 This had a slate roof but the cause was a timber ridgepole going through the chimney.
-The owners of this home had only been there under a year and were told that along with the wood burning stove their was also a liner.
+The owners of this home had only been there under a year and were told that along with the wood burning stove there was also a liner.

 There wasn’t a liner, only a piece of lead that had been wrapped around the ridgepole as “protection”.
 They had been burning the stove all weekend and on Monday morning were alerted by a neighbour of a fire by their chimney.
 Luckily the house was saved with not much damage.

-But as Thatchers we have to be aware that idiosyncrasies In listed buildings like this do exist, and probably with multi layer thatch are never detected.
+But as Thatchers we have to be aware that idiosyncrasies in listed buildings like this do exist, and probably with multi-layer thatch are never detected.
 Both these chimney timbers along with the absence of a liner had gone unnoticed by chimney sweeps.
 We need to push thatch owners when purchasing their home to have a proper chimney inspection, with a camera to fully gauge the condition of the chimney and what is, or isn’t present.

 Could This Be Your Property?

 Does this sound familiar?
 Could you have these problems with your thatched roof?
 Contact Us today to arrange a site visit and put your mind at ease.